 In addition to inflation data, investors will also digest US weekly initial jobless claims on Thursday.
 Analysts will watch the data for signs of sufficient economic strength that could allow the US Federal Reserve’s (Fed) to continue down the path of its fastest rate hiking cycle in decades.

 Recent developments in natural resource markets have suggested there may be more inflation pressure on the horizon, giving the Fed another reason to stick to its hawkish monetary policy.
 European natural gas prices spiked on Wednesday after workers at Chevron and Woodside in Australia voted to strike, which could affect exports, including supply to Europe.
 The strikes would be at gas facilities that cover around 10% of the global liquefied natural gas market.
 Last year, energy prices in Europe exploded on concerns about supply constraints after Russia invaded Ukraine in February 2022.
-The spike in European gas prices comes as Wednesday’s EIA Petroleum Status Report out of the US showed that the US government has began to restock its Strategic Petroleum Reserve.
+The spike in European gas prices comes as Wednesday’s EIA Petroleum Status Report out of the US showed that the US government has begun to restock its Strategic Petroleum Reserve.
 Investors were concerned that additional demand from the US could boost energy prices.

 The Dow Jones Industrial fell 0.54% to 35,123.36 points on Wednesday and the S&P 500 lost 0.70% to finish at 4,4567.71 points.
 The Nasdaq-100 dropped 1.12%, closing at 15,101.71 points.